Soil Testing in Humboldt, California

 Volcanic Soils: Fertile Uplands

 In eastern Humboldt, volcanic soils derived from ancient ash and lava deposits are rich in minerals and retain water effectively.
-These soils are highly valued for organic cannabis and horticulture, producing 15% higher yields than alluvial soils when managed sustainably, according to a 2024 *Agronomy for Sustainable Development* study.
+These soils are highly valued for organic cannabis and horticulture, producing 15% higher yields than alluvial soils when managed sustainably.
 However, erosion on slopes can result in 5–10 tons of soil loss annually, necessitating terracing and cover cropping to maintain stability.

 Organic fertilizers, such as fish emulsion or kelp meal, further enhance volcanic soil fertility, supporting Humboldt's growing organic agriculture sector.